samrajya-dev/samrajya-dev/README.md

 # Hi, I'm Samrajya 👋🏾 👩🏾‍💻

-- I'm a software engineer passionate about making contributions to open-source more approachable, creating technology to empower people, and building community.
+- I'm a software engineer passionate about creating things.
+Contributing to open-source, adding value to the lives of millions more people, creating technology to empower people and building communities.
 - Building second brain. 🧠
 - I enjoy working in DevOps, Fullstack, and Journaling. 👀